-13.0 NEI's INDUSTRY INITIATIVE ON GROUND WATER SAMPLING
+13.0 GROUND WATER SAMPLING

-In 2015 as part of the Industry Initiative on Groundwater Sampling, wells on site and adjacent to the site were sampled for tritium.
-The tritium results were from <300 pico curies per liter to 3840 pico curies per liter.
+In 2019 as part of the procedural requirements on Groundwater Sampling, wells on site and adjacent to the site were sampled for tritium.
+The tritium results were from less than MDA to 4200 picocuries per liter.
 Selected wells which met the criteria stipulated in the ODCM were analyzed for hard to detect beta emitters (Fe-59, Ni-63, Sr-89/90) and alpha.
 All results were less than the limits of the Offsite Dose Calculation Manual, Table 5.1-2, Reporting Levels for Radioactivity Concentrations in Environmental Samples.
 The results are reported in the Annual Radiological Environmental Operating Report.
 Unit 3 Reg.
 Guide 1.21 Tables: